In This Article

 By the same token, he swears by shelf risers: "They eliminate cumbersome stacking inside your cabinets.
 The shelf risers will divide piles and create more usable shelf space.
 This extra shelf is not only handy to divide those stacks of plates, bowls, and drinkware, but it's also useful in the pantry for canned and boxed food."

 Make It Uniform

-"There is a real enjoyment in opening your cabinet and seeing uniform containers clearly labeled and organized," says Brecher.
+"There is real enjoyment in opening your cabinet and seeing uniform containers clearly labeled and organized," says Brecher.
 "Cereal, flour, beans, kids snacks, coffee, and even tea bags are all products that should be put into canisters and labeled."

 Once again, Phillip agrees: "Using uniform containers in a cabinet or fridge allows your containers to fit together better, which means less wasted space.
 Decant frequently used food and drinks into more space-conscious, uniform containers to make every inch count.
 Pro tip: Square or rectangle containers fit together better than round and result in even less wasted space."